stubbulon5/ofxAquamarine/ReadMe.md

 ### Object hierarchy
 ```
-- uiVizWidgetBase
+- WidgetBase
-    + uiVizWidget
+    + Widget
-    | ---+ uiVizWidgetPopout
+    | ---+ WidgetPopout
-    | ---+ uiVizWidgetMenu
+    | ---+ WidgetMenu
     |
     | ---+ your own widget
     |
-    + uiVizWidgetElm
+    + WidgetElm
-        + uiVizWidgetElementTextbox
+        + WidgetElementTextbox
         ...
 ```

 ### Widget Manager
-The uiVizWidgetManager static class maintains a collection of widget (pointers) and helps manage their state.
+The WidgetManager static class maintains a collection of widget (pointers) and helps manage their state.
 It also offers public methods to:
 - Save and load widget collection state to/from file
 - Return a pointer to a widget by a widget's id
 - Remove a particular widget by id or remove all widgets altogether